 The vast amounts of algae in the lake’s water acts as the perfect drawing factor for these pink-feathered fowls.

 Although reduced in numbers after the flooding in 2013 with their migration to the nearby Lake Bogoria, flamingoes still frequent these waters, hoping to find a home to settle in.
 A safari for flamingoes, who knew?!

-Lake Nakuru is situated in Africa’s “Great Rift Valley”, a vast cleft that cuts through mid-eastern Africa like a sort of trench.
-The splitting of the Nubian and Somali plates has resulted in a vast escarpment that makes some serious scenery.
+The Lake is situated in Africa’s “Great Rift Valley”, a vast cleft that cuts through mid-eastern Africa like a sort of trench.
+The splitting of the Nubian and Somali plates has resulted in a vast escarpment that boasts some serious scenery.

-Catch the zebra and wildebeest migration of July and August or take part in the daily “Nairobi Safari Walks”.
+Catch the zebra and wildebeest migration of July and August or take part in the daily “Nairobi Nature Walks”.
 Frequent the Wildlife Conservation Education Centre and learn more about the country itself and the habitat it fosters for its wildlife.
 Explore the city and the many cultural attractions it has to offer.

-Unfortunately, due to the cityscape, many of the shy animals are more recluse, such as leopard and cheetah.
+Unfortunately, due to the cityscape, many of the shy animals are more reclusive, such as leopards and cheetahs.
 If it is important to you that you see these rarities, as well as get away from the concrete jungle, then we’d recommend trying one of the other areas on our list.